 4. They can be connected into one, memorable name.

-My firm has a client we named MorrisHayden.
+Some years ago my firm had client company we named MorrisHayden.
 Both those names are highly recognizable and trusted in their local real estate industry.
 Literally weeks after they hung up their sign, they had people calling, saying “yeah, I’ve heard of you guys.”

 The Morris and Hayden last names together fit every criteria, but those cases are very rare.